Harrogate Yorkshire Black Loose Leaf Tea is a full-bodied blend with rich, deep color and will return some to Yorkshire’s dales.

 Needless to say, Harrogate is also famous for the teashops, and a visit to the town is not complete without a visit to Betty’s for tea and a plate of their superb pastries.

 Yorkshire people are renowned for being honest and saying it just how it is or “calling a spade a spade” as it were.
 This is a great morning tea/afternoon tea, but brilliant for curling up on your couch with too.
 You will never have felt better than you do after a cup (or two, maybe three) of Yorkshire tea.
 You may never drink any other tea ever again!

 20 to 25 cups of tea can be made from 2 oz of loose leaf tea.

 Steep this tea multiple times as loose leaf teas have far more flavor than traditional tea bags due to the superior quality and freshness.
 Tea strength is a personal decision, so please experiment to determine your preferences.

 Use boiling water and allow your Harrogate Yorkshire Tea to steep as little as 3 minutes or as much as 6 minutes.
-For each of the following steeps use boiling water and double the steep time.
-Harrogate Yorkshire Tea can be steeped at least 3 times and depending on the steep times, as many as 5 times.
-Also, consider blending the first steep with the following steeps to balance the tea.
-If you do not want to drink all the tea, store in fridge for wonderful iced tea.
+For each of the following steeps, use boiling water and double the steep time.
+Harrogate Yorkshire Tea can be steeped at least 3 times and, depending on the steep times, as many as 5 times.
+Also, consider blending the first steep with the following steeps to balance the tea; if you do not want to drink all the tea, store it in the fridge for wonderful iced tea.